Wake the Folk Up!

 Alisa Garza (I believe) at the 2018 history-making Women’s March, said that white women need to become ready, black and brown women need to be ready, and first nation women need to stay ready.

 I have and repeatedly continue to made this emotion-numbing mistake by virtue of — now, finally after years of protesting corporate life — being employed again (it’s a worker owned cooperative).
 I struggle to stay awake, active, passionate about my sisters on the front lines.
-I grew up with deep trauma, isolation, food stamps, etc. and am not capable of keeping one foot in both worlds — I’m either on the front lines and poor or I’m praying from the comfort of my balanced checkbook.
+I grew up with deep trauma, isolation, food stamps, etc. and often wonder just how capable I really am of keeping one foot in both worlds — I’m either on the front lines and poor or I’m praying from the comfort of my balanced checkbook.

 All I want to do is Shine Light on the Truth.